Kumquats are a small citrus fruit that look like baby oranges.

 First of all, blend two of the kumquat fruit with soda water.

-After this, cut the remaining two kumquats in half and add the four halves, the shot of whisky, and basil leaves to the mixture.
+After this, cut the remaining two kumquats in half and add the four halves, the shot of whiskey, and basil leaves to the mixture.

 Shake everything up, and then add to a glass with ice.